 - If you're unsure about what Hastlayer is check out the FAQ.

-- .NET unum type I proof of concept and fully working type III (posit) implementation: https://github.com/Lombiq/Arithmetics/tree/issue/HAST-136.
+- Our .NET unum type I proof of concept and fully working type III (posit) implementation is here: https://github.com/Lombiq/Arithmetics/tree/issue/HAST-136.
 (The repository's name is in plural, as we'll add multiple different arithmetic implementations there, including moving our 64b fixed point number type there.)

 - The Arithmetics code is a standard .NET library usable in any .NET software, and is also fully compatible with Hastlayer, thus can be converted into FPGA hardware.
 How it can be used is also included as a sample in the Hastlayer SDK's branch.
 Specifically the whole code that executes as FPGA hardware is here, and it's started from the host PC here (this also includes some basic software benchmarks too).